harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 }
 ```

-- In order to print an enumeration (as string), two things must be achieved:
+- In order to print an enumerator (as string), two things must be achieved:
 	- [[#Getting the name of an enumerator]]
 	- [[#Intro to function overloading|Function overloading]]
 - For example: